lucas-diedrich/tcell-ontology/README.md

 # Metadata / .obs attribute

 All values should be in lower capitalization.
-Blank spaces should be replaced with `_` underscores.
+Blank spaces should be replaced with `_` underscores, except for original author annotations (`cell_type_original`, `tissue_original` etc. to allow backward compatibility.

 ## General information